-Our premium leather camera straps are handmade in England in a workshop that has more than 200 years experience making leather goods.
-Each of our leather camera straps is handcrafted from the finest materials on Earth.
-Don’t take our word for it.
-Read the Reviews.
-Handmade leather camera straps and leather camera wrist straps for: Leica, Nikon, Fujifilm, Sony, Olympus and more.
-Read our FAQs and Our Ethos.
+Our premium leather camera neck straps and wrist straps are handmade in England in a workshop that has more than 200 years experience making leather goods.
+Each leather camera strap is handcrafted from the finest materials on Earth.
+We lovingly handcraft each of our straps to work flawlessly on most modern and vintage cameras, including: Leica, Nikon, Canon, Sony, Fujifilm, Olympus and more.

 About Our Leather Camera Straps

 Making the world's best leather camera strapsA brief overview of how we developed a range of the world's best leather camera straps.
 Of course, we understand that the word "best" is highly subjective.
 What one person thinks is the best camera strap could be very different than what another person thinks.
 When we developed our range of camera straps we had the following criteria that we followed, in order to create, what was, in our mind's, the best camera straps on the market today: • A leather camera strap must be far superior to the stock strap provided by most camera manufacturers. • Straps must be durable.
 Those stock straps, although ugly, are very durable. • They must be soft.
 A camera strap that is not soft will not get used, or, if it is, it will be incredibly uncomfortable. • A camera strap needs to fit a majority of cameras and not be so unique that it will only suit several brands. • Camera straps, especially a leather camera strap, must be beautiful. • And finally, a camera strap, like all things we make, must show its origins and provenance.
 What's the point of upgrading from your stock strap if you don't get a genuine, handmade product?